noopkat/oled-js/README.md

 **MicroView uses SPI, so please see the note about drawing speed in the SPI section above.**

 This one is pretty simple - use the USB programmer that should have come with your MicroView.
-Insert the MicroView's header pins into the slots on the programmer.
-Plug it in via USB, and you're done!
+Insert the MicroView's header pins into the slots on the USB programmer.
+Plug it in to your nearest USB port, and you're done!
 No pin mappings, no sweat.

-If you'd like to run the demo:

-1. `git clone` this repo (get latest release instead of master branch)
-2. `npm install`
-3. Replace width, height, address and protocol params with your own in tests/demoTime.js
-4. `node tests/demoTime.js`

 ### Microview example